This page uses javascript to help render elements, if you have problems please enable javascript.

 Sufficient Color Contrast

 For individuals with visual disabilities, sufficient color contrast is vital to accessibility.
-Use an online color checker from a11y or an online color checker from Level Access to find the contrast ratio of two colors (usually the text and background colors).
+Use a WebAIM: Color Contrast Checker or an online color checker from Level Access to find the contrast ratio of two colors (usually the text and background colors).

 Avoid Using Colors to Exclusively Convey Information